cargomail-org/cargomail/grip/README.md

 ## Cargomail Self-Issued Identity Propagation

 The sequence diagram illustrated in Figure&nbsp;1 shows the self-issued identity propagation flow without end-user involvement.
-The client requests access to the server on behalf of the impersonated user using a self-issued token.
+The client requests access to the server on behalf of the impersonated user using a self-issued security token.
 The server is capable of making authorization decisions both before and after data transmission.

 The sequence diagram is self-explanatory.